Hezbollah steps up rocket fire as Israel sends more troops into Lebanon

 The Israeli army on Tuesday said 170 projectiles were launched from Lebanon toward northern Israel, with most intercepted.
 A 70-year-old woman was wounded by shrapnel, and Israeli media aired footage of what appeared to be minor damage to buildings near Haifa.

-The military also said it struck Hezbollah targets in the southern Beirut suburbs, known as the Dahiyeh, where the militant group is headquartered.
+The military said late Tuesday that Israeli strikes over the past 24 hours had killed 50 Hezbollah fighters, including six whom it described as senior commanders.
 Israel says it will keep fighting until tens of thousands of displaced Israeli citizens can return to their homes in the north.

 More than 1,300 people have been killed in Lebanon and over a million displaced since the fighting escalated in mid-September.